[3 MIN READ]

-- Keep your skin blemish-free.
-Lemon juice contains antioxidants which not only help strengthen the skin and decrease blemishes, it may help stave off wrinkles due to its ability to fight off free-radical damage.
-Free-radicals live inside and outside the body, in sun rays, dust or pollution.
-Drinking water alone will keep you hydrated and skin supple, but adding lemon will give your skin a glowing boost!
+Lemon juice contains antioxidants, which not only strengthen the skin and decrease blemishes, but they may also help stave off wrinkles due to their ability to fight off free-radical damage.
+Free radicals live inside and outside the body in sun rays, dust and pollution.
+Drinking water will keep you hydrated and skin supple, but adding lemon will give your skin a glowing boost!

-- Help prevent infection.
-Lemon water is packed with vitamin C which detoxifies your blood and boosts your immune system.
+Lemon water is packed with vitamin C, which detoxifies your blood and boosts your immune system.
 While it is an excellent way to prevent colds, you can always drink warm lemon water during a cold to help loosen congestion and shorten the duration of symptoms.
-Drinking lemon water also promotes healthy kidneys, respiratory system, and cardiovascular system.
+Drinking lemon water also promotes healthy kidneys, respiratory systems and cardiovascular systems.
 It has also been known to fight pneumonia.

-- Freshen your breath.
-Spicy foods, alcohol, and smoking all lead to dry mouth.
-It’s important to keep hydrated to promote better breath, but if you’re in a fix lemon water will do the trick.
+Spicy foods, alcohol and smoking all lead to dry mouth.
+It’s important to keep hydrated to promote better breath, but if you’re in a fix, lemon water will do the trick.
 To help get rid of bad breath, you’ll want to incorporate acidic fruits like lemons into your diet.
 Because fruits are high in vitamin C, drinking lemon-infused water often will create an acidic environment in your mouth that makes it hard for bacteria to thrive.
 If you’re already drinking lemon water often, try switching it up by adding other fruits.

-- Help regulate stress levels.
 Dehydration can lead our bodies to experience fatigue and stress.
-When we get stressed, our adrenal glands release a hormone known as Cortisol.
+When we get stressed, our adrenal glands release a hormone known as cortisol.
 Cortisol is known as the “stress hormone” and can have many adverse effects on the body, including weight gain, high blood pressure, and sleep deprivation.
-The vitamin C in lemons helps minimize the effects of Cortisol in the body and when combined with water, can help you relax, hydrated and energetic throughout the day.
+The vitamin C in lemons helps minimize the effects of cortisol in the body and, when combined with water, can help you stay relaxed, hydrated and energetic throughout the day.
 Vitamin C supplements can also be taken separately to help cope with stress.
 However, you should always start with a small dosage.

-- Increase your potassium intake.
-Not consuming enough potassium can lead to muscle weakness, cramping, and fatigue.
-You can get potassium from a variety of foods, including bananas.
-However, bananas aren’t the only way to get potassium in your diet.
-Because potassium is considered an electrolyte, drinking lemon water daily is an excellent way to avoid muscle cramps and beneficial for supporting healthy skeletal muscle function.
+Not consuming enough electrolytes can lead to muscle weakness, cramping, and fatigue.
+You can get electrolytes from a variety of foods, including the potassium in bananas.
+Drinking lemon water daily is an excellent way to get electrolytes that help you avoid muscle cramps and support healthy skeletal muscle function.